 Appu just placed a lining of rubber on the round surface of the wooden wheels of the ox carts.
-But what a awesome difference it made to the oxen in my land, and what a difference it made to the ox drivers who now could have a far less bumpy ride to the market and back; there’s now no need for them to use their whip as frequently as before on the poor creatures’ already-split hides – split by the merciless lashes they received when they just couldn’t climb the steep country roads steadily with a ton of race sacks bearing down on their napes!
+But what an awesome difference it made to the stressed oxen in my land, and what a difference it made to the ox drivers who now could have a far less bumpy ride to the market and back; there’s now no need for them to use their whip as frequently as before on the poor creatures’ already-split hides – split by the merciless lashes they received when they just couldn’t climb the steep country roads steadily with a ton of rice sacks bearing down on their napes!

 I suppose most human workers fall under the first category.
 They are good achievers on someone else’s ideas and opportunities.
 But when it comes to their discovering something on their own, or creating their own ideas, or creating new opportunities where none existed before, they are stumped.

 There are two achievers of the first type in my hometown.
 One of them is an excellent dressmaker with his own outlet.
 The other is a seller of excellent coffee powder.

 Both of them were once enterprising businessmen, one respected for the excellence of his workmanship, and the other for the quality of his products.
 The dressmaker gave his small tailorshop the apt name Expert Dressmakers.
 The coffeeseller went one step further.
 He named his modest sales shack ‘All India Coffee Industries’.
 Note, he named it ‘Industries’, not merely ‘Industry’.
 And for a confident reason: his coffee was so good he had no doubts that his present local joint would eventually become a conglomeration of national industries.